 Investor Alert: Bronstein, Gewirtz & Grossman, LLC, A Successful Firm, Notifies Yatsen Holding Limited (YSG) Investors of Class Action and Encourages Investors to Actively Participate

-/EIN News/ -- NEW YORK, Oct.
-04, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Yatsen Holding Limited ("Yatsen" or the "Company") (NYSE: YSG) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Yatsen American Depositary Receipts ("ADRs") (i) pursuant and/or traceable to the Company's initial public offering conducted on or about November 19, 2020 (the "IPO"); and/or (ii) between November 19, 2020 and March 10, 2022, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/ysg.
+NEW YORK, NY / ACCESSWIRE / October 4, 2022 / Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Yatsen Holding Limited ("Yatsen" or the "Company") YSG and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Yatsen American Depositary Receipts ("ADRs") (i) pursuant and/or traceable to the Company's initial public offering conducted on or about November 19, 2020 (the "IPO"); and/or (ii) between November 19, 2020 and March 10, 2022, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/ysg.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.